-Aerobics II is a continuation of Aerobics I. The basic concepts of physical fitness are expanded upon.
-Especially covered are CPR, structure and function of the musculoskeletal system, care and prevention of sports injuries and smoking.
-Methods and techniques of developing strength, flexibility, cardio-vascular fitness, utilizing jogging, self-improvement exercises and weight training.
+Aerobics II is a continuation of Aerobics I. The basic concepts of physical fitness are covered.
+Especially emphasized are CPR, structure and function of the musculoskeletal system, care and prevention of sports injuries and smoking.
+Methods and techniques of developing strength, flexibility, cardiovascular fitness, utilizing jogging, self-improvement exercises and weight training.